ZigRadio Reference Manual

 ApplicationSink

-Provides an interface for applications to consume samples from the flowgraph.
+Sink a signal to a host application.
+Provides a thread-safe interface for applications to consume samples from the flowgraph.

 radio.blocks.ApplicationSink(comptime T: type).init()